 Arnold "Arnie" Gruys, age 92, of Annandale, died Thursday, December 17, 2020 at the St. Cloud Hospital due to complications from being infected with the COVID-19 virus.

-A memorial service to celebrate Arnie will be held in the summer of 2021 at St. John's Lutheran Church in Annandale.
-Interment will take place at Minnesota State Veterans Cemetery at Camp Ripley, near Little Falls.
-Service details will appear here when they are available.
-Memorials would be preferred to the charity of your choice, True Friends, or the St. John’s Lutheran Foundation.
+Memorial Services will be held 11:00 a.m.
+Friday, June 4, 2021 at St. John's Lutheran Church, Annandale with Rev. David Nelson officiating.
+Visitation will be held one hour prior to the service on Friday at the church.
+Interment with military honors will take place at 11:00 a.m. on Monday, June 7, 2021 at the Minnesota State Veterans Cemetery at Camp Ripley, near Little Falls.
+The service will be livestreamed on the funeral home website.
+Memorials preferred to the charity of your choice, True Friends, or the St. John's Lutheran Foundation.

 Arnold Donald Gruys was born on May 1, 1928, the youngest of four children of Herman and Dorothy (Vandergon) Gruys.
 Arnie grew up on the farm in Silver Creek Township, attended the county school, District 16, ½ mile from the homestead.
 He graduated from Annandale High School in 1946.
 September of that same year found him in the U.S. Army.
 After basic training at Fort Bragg, he was stationed in Southern Japan as part of the US Occupational Force.
 He achieved the rank of Sergeant before his honorable discharge in July of 1948.
 He graduated from the University of Minnesota in June of 1951 with a degree in Business Administration-Accounting.
 After receiving his CPA certificate and license, he purchased the public accounting practice of his brother-in-law, Kermit Lundeen; he operated the practice as senior partner of Gruys, Borden, Carlson & Associates, Inc. Arnie continued to serve clients in his retirement for many years after transferring ownership to partners, Rick Borden and Bob Carlson.